 The Indian Transfer Pricing regulation provides for selecting the most appropriate method among the various transfer pricing methods to justify the arm’s length nature of the transactions.

 Over the years, transfer pricing regulations in India is becoming increasingly complex.
 The last several years witnessed substantial litigation on transfer pricing-related issues.
 These issues covered topics ranging from simpler topics on comparability to more complex economic concepts on re-characterization, marketing intangibles, cost-sharing arrangements, financial transactions, etc. With the introduction of base erosion and profit shifting (BEPS), the complexity of the transfer pricing provision is further increased.
 Therefore, it is imperative for businesses to align their related party transactions with acceptable transfer pricing policies.

 At ASC, we understand the complexity of the transfer pricing regulation in India and abroad with our rich experience and global presence, and provide end-to-end solutions to our clients which include both Indian and foreign enterprises.

 Our team of professionals works closely with the clients in order to enable them to assess and manage the impact of domestic as well as cross-border related party transactions.
 Our services comprise transfer pricing planning for new related party transactions, transfer pricing documentation and transfer pricing benchmarking.

-Following are the methods to calculate the arm’s length price for transfer price:
+Following are the transfer pricing methods to calculate the arm’s length price: